TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-27-why-is-doctrine-dying.md

 ## Let me Know Your Opinion

 What do you think?
 Do you see prosperity?
-Or [alternative](https://github.com/atlasphp/Atlas.Orm)?
+Or alternatives like [NextrasORM](https://github.com/nextras/orm) or [Atlas ORM](https://github.com/atlasphp/Atlas.Orm)?
 Or even different pattern than ORM?
 Let me know.
 My knowledge is very limited and I'd be happy to learn something new.
 Thank you!